shacharf/gcodeui/README.md

 # gcodeui
-A UI to simplify sending common G-code commands to your 3D printer or CNC controllers, offering a lightweight serial console with customizable command presets.
+A customizable UI to simplify sending common G-code commands to your 3D printer or CNC controllers, offering a lightweight serial console with customizable command presets.

 ![Application screenshot](docs/screenshot.png)